Leadership in the new hybrid working environment

 1. Candour (or Transparency)

-This is an essential trait in the post-Covid-19 workplace.
 For leaders who are not naturally empathetic, they need to surround themselves with others who can help fill that gap, especially as insensitive responses or decisions can have adverse (even tragic) consequences.

 3. Managing hybrid teams